 Look out for your friends and always get help if you are worried about someone.
 Make sure to give the medical professionals as much information as possible about what has been taken.
 Don’t be afraid of seeking help and being honest about what you have taken.
 If you are on campus, call security.
 If you are off campus, call 999.
-Campus Security are all First Aid trained and are the first responders on campus.
-If the emergency services are required, please also call campus security rather than dialling 999 from campus as they escort emergency services across campus to ensure they reach the person in need as quickly as possible.
+Community Safety are all First Aid trained and are the first responders on campus.
+If the emergency services are required, please also call Community Safety rather than dialling 999 from campus as they escort emergency services across campus to ensure they reach the person in need as quickly as possible.

-Wellbeing Support Services offers confidential support to students around drug use which is separate from any disciplinary process.
+Wellbeing and Student Support offers confidential support to students around drug use which is separate from any disciplinary process.
 We are focussed on your wellbeing, don’t let concerns about getting in trouble stop you from getting help if you need it.

 Do you smoke?
 Do you still want to?

 If you have started to think about quitting or you are ready to stop, now is a great time to take steps towards your goals.

 It’s not easy to stop smoking but there is help available and you are more likely to succeed with some tailored support.

 Whether this is the first time you have tried to stop or whether you have tried many times, have a look at the help available on NHS SmokefreeLink opens in a new window.

 Smoking and vaping is not permitted in any University building and you can be fined for breaches of these rules.
 Find out more here.Link opens in a new window